-(Please note that an earlier version of this was written in August of 2010, a couple months before I had a conversation with Susan Sackett which cleared up many of the details.)
+(Please note that an earlier version of this was written in August of 2010, a couple months before I had a conversation with Susan Sackett and a few other sources which cleared up many of the details.)

 The 33 inch model was seen on screen in a number of episodes... strangely far more than is generally known by most fans.
 Here is a list of episodes where the model was seen (not counting it's appearance in the opening titles of every episode swooshing past the camera)...

 Tomorrow is Yesterday